SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 #### Profile Metadata

-At the beginning of your profile you should have some metadata detailing whose profile it is an who to contact with questions about the profile.
-This is critical as generally adding rules to a profile will cause existing valid RAML to break so communication is critical.
+At the beginning of your profile you should have some metadata detailing whose profile it is and who to contact with questions about the profile.
+Adding rules to a profile can cause existing valid RAML to break so communication is critical.
 Here is an example of that metadata

 ```yaml
 #%Validation Profile 1.0